ghoomfrog/cobblestone/cobblestone.md

 Sleep         |50|1 sleep is drained every round, and restored by sleeping.
 At 0 sleep, the character undergoes the Exhausted condition in the next round.
 Venomosity    |0 |The ability to inflict the Poisoned condition Immunity      |0 |Poison resistance
-Breath        |5 |1 BRE is regenerated when breathing, and consumed otherwise.
-At 0 BRE, the character undergoes the Suffocating condition in the next round.
+Breath        |5 |1 breath is regenerated when breathing, and consumed otherwise.
+At 0 breath, the character undergoes the Suffocating condition in the next round.
 Mana          |0 |Magic requires and consumes mana equal to the action criterion (explained later).
 Antimagic     |0 |The anti-trait[^anti-trait] of magic: the ability to nullify external magical effects on oneself; characters can choose to neglect this trait when targetted in trait actions.
 Warmth[^T]    |0 |Cold resistance; at 0 warmth, in cold places (below 50T), the character undergoes the Freezing condition in the next round.